Chargeback clusters as an AML red flag

 Chargebacks can significantly impact subscription services, where customers may dispute charges due to unawareness of billing cycles or perceived unmet expectations.
 If a subscriber does not actively use a service or perceives it as downgraded, they may opt for a chargeback instead of cancellation.
 Implementing clear communication, transparent pricing, and easy cancellation processes can help reduce the rate of disputes and enhance customer satisfaction in the long run.

-Challenging the Status Quo: Rethinking Chargeback Policies
+Challenging the Status Quo: Rethinking Policies

 The Need for Consumer vs. Merchant Balance